A MANIFESTO FOR A MORE UNITED WORLD!

 - A fundamental aspect of the human subconscious commonality of perception, as revealed by the double slit experiment, is that as long as at least one person has a ‘true’ (wholly accurate) awareness that a detection is being made at slit level prior to the appearance of the electron pattern on the photosensitive screen, then the perceived outcome of the event will thus have been determined for every other human being thereafter, i.e. the electrons will form a particle pattern for all to observe.

 - Both awareness of the on/off state of the detector, and awareness of the outcome of the electron pattern itself, are to be regarded as perceived events of equal value.
 Whichever event enters human consciousness first will determine the perceptual outcome for everyone.
-Thus, if a particle pattern is observed prior to checking the on/off state of the detector, then the detector will later be found to have been switched on.
+Thus, if the a particle pattern is observed prior to checking the on/off state of the detector, then the detector will later be found to have been switched on.
 Similarly, if a wave pattern is observed prior to checking the on/off state of the detector, then the detector will later be found to have been switched off.
+(The conditions by which the on/off state of the detector might not be known prior to the detection itself are dealt with later on in this document.)

 - There is an absolute distinction between a perceived ‘true’ awareness of the state of a detection, or state of an electron pattern, and a false awareness which is falsely believed to be true.
 Only a true awareness will determine the perceptual reality.